 1. 6% CAP ON INTEREST RATES: Under the SCRA, a military member can cap the interest rate at 6% for all obligations entered into before beginning active duty if the military service materially affects his or her ability to meet the obligations.
-This can include interest rates on credit cards, mortgages, and even some student loans (except for Federal guaranteed student loans), to name a few.
+This can include interest rates on credit cards, mortgages, and even some student loans, to name a few.
 To qualify for the interest rate cap the military member has to show that he or she is now on active duty, that the obligation or debt was incurred prior to entry on active duty, and that military service materially affects the members' ability to pay.
 To begin the process, the military member needs to send a letter along with a copy of current military orders to the lender requesting relief under the SCRA.
 The interest rate cap lasts for the duration of active duty service.
 The interest rate cap will apply from the first date of active-duty service.
 The military member must provide written notice to the creditor and a copy of military orders not later than 180 days after the servicemember’s termination or release from military service.

 2. STAY OF PROCEEDINGS: If you are served with a complaint indicating that you are being sued for some reason, you can obtain a "stay" or postponement of those proceedings if your military service materially affects your ability to proceed in the case.
 A stay can be used to stop the action altogether, or to hold up some phase of it.
 According to the SCRA, you can request a "stay" during any stage of the proceedings.
 However, the burden is on you, the military member, to show that your military service has materially affected your ability to appear in court.
 In general, you can request a stay of the proceedings for a reasonable period of time (30-60 days).
 For example, if you are being sued for divorce, you can put off the hearing for some period of time, but it is unlikely that a court will allow you to put off the proceedings indefinitely.
 The stay can be granted in administrative proceedings.